PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

 === "All sites"

-    **Student enrollment** is managed automatically through a group enrollment.
+    **Student enrollment** is usually managed automatically through a group enrollment linked to SITS.
 To check this is set up correctly:

     1. Search the Class Register for 'group'.
     2. Click on the item(s) 'Students enrolled in'.